ayazhankadessova/trip-generator-with-OpenAI/README.md

 ## About Me

-I'm aspiring software developer from Kazakhstn, studying in Hong Kong.
+I'm aspiring software developer from Kazakhstan, studying in Hong Kong.

 👩‍💻 I'm currently improving my skills in React.js :)